Ronald Dominique: First offenses

 On June 12, 1985, Dominique was arrested on charges of sexual harassment committed via telephone, for which he had to pay a $75 fine.
 Because of his lack of education, Dominique was forced to engage in low-skilled labor for the following years, and struggled to hold down jobs due to disciplinary issues.
 Unwilling to keep a steady job for a long period of time, he survived by living off relatives and other people's income, most notably his mother and older sister, living with each of them for a time.
 He was arrested for drunk driving in May 1994 and was fined for the offense.

 Two years later, on August 25, 1996, a partially naked male youth jumped out of the window of the residence of Dominique's sister, where he lived at the time, and told neighbors that Dominique had raped and attempted to kill him.
 Dominique was arrested and his bail set at $100,000.
 When the case was transferred to the court, the prosecutor's office was unable to locate the alleged victim or establish his identity, eventually resulting in the case's dismissal in November of that year.
+A man of small stature, Dominique later claimed to investigators that he was targeted and sexually assaulted by certain prisoners while incarcerated for this offense.

 On February 10, 2002, Dominique was arrested again, this time for assaulting a woman in Terrebonne Parish during a Mardi Gras festival.
 Ronald claimed that the woman had hit a baby stroller in one of the parking lots due to her dangerous driving, after which he began an argument with her, demanding an apology.
 After the woman apologized, he punched her in the face.
 He was charged, but the case was later dropped, after an agreement of reconciliation was reached between him and the woman, with whom he had made amends.

 As a gay man, Dominique was unmarried and had no children, preferring to spend most of his free time in gay bars, often dressed as singer Patti LaBelle, of whom he was a great fan.
 Dominique was unable to establish a serious relationship and was often looked down upon by the local gay community.